way2verify/Way2Verify/README.md

-implement Way2LoginCallbacks in the same Activity where you are calling above initialize method, so that Callback methods will be overriden and you can redirect the user accourdingly with success, failure and close functions accordingly.
+implement Way2LoginCallbacks in the same Activity where you are calling above login() method, so that Callback methods will be overriden and you can redirect the user accourdingly with success, failure and close functions accordingly.

 MainActivity extends AppCompatActivity implements Way2LoginCallbacks